 Candidates should have appeared/passed either SSLC/10th standard or 2nd PUC/12th standard exam from Karnataka.

-Note: Candidate who had taken more than 1 year to pass a class/standard, in such cases, the academic study years will be counted as 1 year only.
+Candidate who had taken more than one year to pass a class/standard, in such cases, the academic study years will be counted as one year only.

-KCET Eligibility Criteria 2018 for Ward of Defence Personnel
+KCET Eligibility Criteria 2019 - Ward of Defence Personnel

-Candidates who are wards of defence personnel employed in Karnataka for a minimum period of 1 year during the two year period of study of the candidates in 10+2, such candidates must have cleared the qualifying exam from a recognised educational institution located in Karnataka.
+Candidates who are wards of defence personnel employed in Karnataka for a minimum period of 1 year during the two year period of study of the candidates in 10+2 must have cleared the qualifying exam from a recognised educational institution located in Karnataka.

-Candidates who are either daughters or sons of serving defence personnel from Karnataka i.e those whose parents at the time of joining the Defence services had declared that their home town was in Karnataka are eligible under this category.
-However, such candidates need to produce proof of such domicile.
+Any candidates who is a daughter or son of serving defence personnel from Karnataka i.e those whose parents at the time of joining the Defence services had declared that their home town was in Karnataka will be eligible under this category.
+However, such candidates are required to produce proof of such domicile.

 Candidates who are children of defence personnel who had served in Karnataka for at least one year and are presently on duty in Field/Active Service and the family is allowed by the Defence Authorities to stay in Karnataka.
 Candidates falling under this category must have studied and passed the qualifying exam from any recognised educational institute located in Karnataka.